For an explanation of the application process, first see Becoming a Participant.

 This policy is necessary due to the structure of the camp which makes resolving cancellations exceedingly difficult, as doing so often requires shuffling other participants between weeks in a cascading series of changes in addition to filling the final vacancy.

-The Blues Experiment is a collaboration between Mike (the Girl) Legenthal, who in addition to her love of Blues is also a multi-year alumnus of The Balboa Experiment, and David Rehm, founder and director of The Experiment.
+The Blues Experiment is a collaboration between Mike (the Girl) Legenthal, who in addition to her love of Blues is also a multi-year alumnus of The (preexisting) Balboa Experiment, and David Rehm, founder and director of The Experiment.
 The story is simply that Mike had been dropping hints about how cool it would be to do a Blues version, until David surprised her (and pretty much everyone) by offering that they actually try it.
+And then it actually worked.

 No, no, and no!
 See Becoming a Participant for details.